GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 Previously, we just thought of them as a simple set or list of every valid permutation of the segments.
 What if instead, we tried thinking of this set as a tree?
 The root node will be the initial line.
 Each child of every node will be a different valid placement of the next segment.

-The algorithm I came up with to solve this problem is actually recursive.
-Although I'm sure there's a way to do it without recursion, this is the way that made the most sense to *me* so I stuck with it.
-This algorithm once again builds on top of the previous one but does some checking to see if a given placement of a segment causes itself or later placements to be invalid.